PS50-Spring2018/Autovis/README.md

 The user will input the path to the Dropbox directory and reaction ID.

 ### Dependencies and Versions Used
-- Python 3.5
+- python 3.5
-- OpenCV
+- opencv-python
 - numpy
 - matplotlib
 - seaborn
-- opencv-python

 ![Project Components](ps50algo.PNG)